 Photo by John Robb Photography

 Ishra is a multi-dimensional dancer and is one of the first pioneers of Belly Dance Fusion in Canada.
-She began her Raqs Sharqi (popularly referred to as Belly Dance) journey in 1994, with her biggest preliminary influences being Yasmina Ramzy and Farideh Balk, then proceeding to teach dance for over 25 years.
-She is also a multi-disciplinary artist, earning her Classical Piano teaching certificate with The Royal Conservatory of Music and attending York University for Theatre Acting.
+She began her Raqs Sharqi (popularly referred to as Belly Dance) journey in 1994, with her biggest preliminary influences being Yasmina Ramzy and Farideh Balk, then proceeded to teach dance for over 25 years.
+She is also a multi-disciplinary artist, she earned her Classical Piano teaching certificate from The Royal Conservatory of Music and attended York University for Theatre Acting.
 She is a determined and resilient, single mother of four.

 Ishra is a voracious student in her pursuit of dance knowledge.
 She is certified in Sedona Soulfire’s Elemental Alchemy and is also a certified Kelani Fitness Instructor (Polynesian-based dance fitness).

 Below is a list of teachers and masters Ishra has taken workshops and/or studied extensively with:

 MENAHT (Middle Eastern, North African, Hellenic and Turkic music and dance):

 Yasmina Ramzy, Ferideh Balk, Hadia, Selma, Dr. George Sawa, Badia Star, Suhaila Salimpour, Tito Seif, Yousry Sharif, Melissa Gamal, Sahar Samara, Nawal Doucette, Karim Nagi, Florence, Hosam Elmansy

 Fusion Dance (Transcultural Fusion Dance):